Basement drain or lowest-fixture backup

 Services

 A sewer backup is one of the most disruptive plumbing problems a homeowner can face.
-When the main sewer line is blocked or damaged, waste water has nowhere to go but back into the house — usually through the lowest drain.
-In Ontario, common causes include tree root intrusion, collapsed clay laterals in older neighborhoods, and combined sewer systems that overload during heavy rain.
-Cities like Hamilton, Toronto, and St. Catharines have areas with aging sewer infrastructure where backup risk is higher than average.
+When the main sewer line is blocked or damaged, wastewater has nowhere to go but back into the house, usually through the lowest drain.
+In Ontario, common causes include tree root intrusion, collapsed clay laterals in older neighborhoods, and sewer systems that overload during heavy rain.
+Cities like Hamilton, Toronto, and St. Catharines have areas with aging sewer infrastructure where backup risk is higher than average, which is why people also end up comparing camera work, backwater valves, and basement flood-prevention upgrades.

 Warning signs